- Full Description

 - Integrate and use JSF (webtier) using GlassFish JSF Framework (Scales) and other JSF tools/frameworks.

 - Deploy applications to GlassFish Application Server.

 The book is appropriate for Java developers who want to learn how to develop Java EE applications interacting with a relational database via the Java Persistence API (JPA) and then deploy them to the open source GlassFish Application Server.

 - Source Code/Downloads

-If you think that you've found an error in this book, please let us know about it.
+If you think that you've found an error in this book, please let us know by emailing to email@example.com .
 You will find any confirmed erratum below, so you can check if your concern has already been addressed.On page 64:Just before "Testing the Application," you have:

 # jar cvf ..\dist\hellowrodlapp.jar .

 As a result, the thelloworldapp.jar file should appear in the HelloWorldEJB/dist directory.

 But the last directory we were in was HelloWorldProject\target\META-INF